BenDStokes/Vari-Tensor/CONTRIBUTING.md

 }
 ```

-Single line control statements are OK as long as they are simple and actually on a single line:
+Single line control statements are OK as long as they do one simple thing and are actually on a
+single line:

 ```c++
 if (a > b) return a; // good